- Resource Center

 Throughout the payments space, credit card information changes hands millions of times each day.
 Each of these transactions requires cardholder data and additional payment information to complete—sensitive credit card information that must be secured in order to protect customers, merchants, and banks.
 To safeguard this sensitive data and comply with regulatory obligations such as the Payment Card Industry Data Security Standard, TokenEx's Cloud Security Platform utilizes cloud-based tokenization.
 By tokenizing with TokenEx, you can secure and desensitize cardholder data in compliance with the PCI DSS while virtually eliminating the risk of data theft.

-Credit card tokenization is a method for deidentifying cardholder data via the tokenization process.
+Credit card payment tokenization is a method for deidentifying cardholder data via the tokenization process.

 Credit card tokenization works with a variety of acceptance channels.
-From point-to-point encryption (P2PE) integrations for point-of-sale devices to call center solutions and mobile applications, TokenEx offers omnichannel credit card tokenization.
+From call center solutions to ecommerce channels and mobile applications, TokenEx provides credit card tokenization for nearly any modern acceptance channel.
 Here are some of the ways our platform can provide tokenization for credit card transactions.

 Security and risk reduction are tokenization's primary aim, but the compliance benefit of using tokenization to reduce controls and remove sensitive data from scope can be just as valuable.
 By replacing sensitive cardholder data with an irreversible token, tokenization effectively removes sensitive data from a cardholder data environment.
 Because tokens are considered nonsensitive data, they can be stored and used for internal business purposes without bringing the system that stores them into scope.